ryansheehy0/Cheat_Sheets/javascript.md

 import Name from "./filepath"
 ```

+## Errors

-## Error Handling
+### Error Handling
-Used to keep the code running even when there is an error.
+Error handling is used to keep the code running even when there is an error.

 ```javascript
 try{